-Quality indicators/criteria 1 - 5 4.1 The student admission requirements for the programme of study are based on specific regulations and suitable criteria that are favourably compared to international practices.
-5 4.2 The award of the higher education qualification is accompanied by the diploma supplement which is in line with European and international standards.
+Quality indicators/criteria 1 - 5 4.
+Students 4.1 The student admission requirements for the programme of study are based on specific regulations and suitable criteria that are favourably compared to international practices.
+4 4.2 The award of the higher education qualification is accompanied by the diploma supplement which is in line with European and international standards.
 5 4.3 The programme's evaluation mechanism, by the students, is effective.
 4 4.4 Students' participation in exchange programmes is compared favourably to similar programmes across Europe.
-5 4.5 There is a student welfare service that supports students in regard to academic, personal problems and difficulties.
-5 4.6 Statutory mechanisms, for the support of students and the communication with the teaching staff, are effective.
+Choose mark 4.5 There is a student welfare service that supports students in regard to academic, personal problems and difficulties.
+4 4.6 Statutory mechanisms, for the support of students and the communication with the teaching staff, are effective.
 5 4.7 Mentoring of each student is provided and the number of students per each permanent teaching member is adequate.
-5 4.8 Flexible options / adaptable to the personal needs or to the needs of students with special needs, are provided.
-5 any) the deficiencies.
-Ovided for the quanty muicato is (cinteria) by s specifying (ii The small size of the institutions allows it to be close to its students, and to ad apt to their needs.
-Strengths: Size Evident concern for student welfare, th at is recognised by the students Proportion of students engaging in Eras mus.
-Positive programme evaluation by stud ents, which will bed come more formalise ed.
-Recommendation: Formalise programme feedback process ses Findings A short description of the situation the application for external evaluation • , , , , , , , , , , , , , , , , , , , on elements from Strengths A list of strengths, e.g. examples of good practice es, achievements , innovative solu tions etc. Areas of improvement and recomment A list of problem areas to be desimprove the situation. d by or linked to the recommend lations of how to Please circle one of the following ng for: Students Non- □ Compliant Partially Compliant Compliant Ø
+3 4.8 Flexible options / adaptable to the personal needs or to the needs of students with special needs, are provided.
+5

 4.9 Students are satisfied with their learning experiences.
-5